Lousios Gorge Hike: A Spectacular Scenic Monastery Trail

 Prodromou Monastery

-After the Fulling-Tub, we crossed the ancient Prodromou Bridge ruins and continued our hike along the Lousios Gorge to the first Monastery on this route, Moni Agiou Ioanni Prodromou or otherwise known just as Prodromou or St. John the Baptist Monastery.
+After the Fulling Tub, we crossed the ancient Prodromou Bridge ruins.
+We continued our hike along the Lousios Gorge to the first Monastery on this route, Moni Agiou Ioanni Prodromou, otherwise known as Prodromou or St. John the Baptist Monastery.

 The awe-inspiring Prodromou Monastery, a marvel of Greek Orthodox architecture, is perched dramatically on the cliff’s edge.